Kaththi: Legacy

 Kaththi eventually featured in the list of "Best Tamil Films of 2014" by various publications including The Hindu and Sify.
 According to Nivedita Mishra of Hindustan Times, the film "set records through box-office and social media".
 Srivatsan S. of The Hindu called it as one of the "best masala films of the decade in Tamil cinema" and one of the "films with best 'mass' music being featured in the last decade in Tamil cinema".
-Kaththi which became the first in mainstream Tamil cinema to introduce the concept of "first look" and "motion poster", became one of the "best first looks designed for Vijay's films" according to Times News Network.
+Kaththi which became the first in mainstream Tamil cinema to introduce the concept of "first look" and "motion poster", became one of the "best first looks designed for Vijay's films" according to Times Now News.
+It has also been noted as one of the popular films that created buzz with its title announcement; this trend was then followed by Valimai and Vikram (both 2022), and Vijay's Leo (2023).
 Kaththi was also the first Tamil film that did not contain disclaimer about smoking and drinking, as there were no smoking or drinking scenes being featured in the film.
 Other films which followed the similar pattern, were Miruthan (2016), Spyder (2017), Thaanaa Serndha Koottam (2018) and Hero (2019).

-Social media and news articles cited that Kaththi became one of Vijay's films that elevated him to the path of super-stardom, that eventually continued after the success of Mersal (2017), Sarkar (2018) and Bigil (2019).
+Social media and news articles cited Kaththi as one of Vijay's films that elevated him to the path of super-stardom, that eventually continued after the success of Mersal (2017), Sarkar (2018) and Bigil (2019).
 Irrespective of the controversies, the film became a profitable venture for its producers Lyca Productions.
-The film's success also led Lyca Productions' to become one of the popular film production and distribution studios in Tamil cinema, and had produced several Tamil films, whose notable ventures include Naanum Rowdy Dhaan (2015), Visaranai (2016), Kolamaavu Kokila, Vada Chennai and 2.0 (2018), which was considered to be the most expensive Indian film to date.
+The film's success also led Lyca to become one of the popular film production and distribution studios in Tamil cinema, whose notable ventures include Naanum Rowdy Dhaan (2015), Visaranai (2015), Kolamaavu Kokila, Vada Chennai and 2.0 (2018), which was considered to be the most expensive Indian film to that point.

 Kaththi's success led several filmmakers to direct films based on agriculture and problems faced by farmers.
-The interest eventually shown a steeping growth after the 2017 pro-jallikattu protests and the month-long Tamil Nadu Farmers protest happened in the same year, with film-makers covering the subject to cope up with the general sentiments of the public.
+The interest eventually showed a steeping growth after the 2017 pro-jallikattu protests and the month-long Tamil Nadu Farmers protest happening in the same year, with film-makers covering the subject to cope with the general sentiments of the public.
 As a result, several Tamil films based on farming and agriculture were produced in the last few years.
-Sowmya Rajendran of The News Minute had said that "From 'mother sentiment', films have now moved to ‘farmer sentiment’".
-In its article to The Hindu, about the "decade’s top 10 trends in Tamil cinema", editors Srinivasa Ramanujam, Srivatsan S., Pradeep Kumar and Gautam Sunder opined that the farmer's issue is "the hottest sub-genre in Tamil cinema, and has become an easy gateway for filmmakers to package 'valuable' messages".
+Sowmya Rajendran of The News Minute had said that "From 'mother sentiment', films have now moved to 'farmer sentiment'".
+In its article to The Hindu, about the "decade's top 10 trends in Tamil cinema", editors Srinivasa Ramanujam, Srivatsan S., Pradeep Kumar and Gautam Sunder opined that the farmer's issue is "the hottest sub-genre in Tamil cinema, and has become an easy gateway for filmmakers to package 'valuable' messages".
 This eventually became a subject of criticism from cinephiles, as the trope being felt "repetitive" and "formulaic" and the commercial factors divert the "message regarding the problems faced by farmers in India".